Naan Kadavul: Casting

 It was reported that Narain, who also made his debut with Chithiram Pesuthadi, would do the role but producers wanted a more saleable name, and hence Arya was signed up.
 Arya was eager to appear in the film but had already given dates to Saran for Vattaram, and unsuccessfully attempted to drop out of that film to allot dates for Naan Kadavul.
 Saran's refusal meant that Arya had to wait and complete the film before joining Bala's team.
-Bala stated in an interview that to play the character of Rudran, he needs a person who doesn't have mercy when we look into his eyes.
-So he opted Ajith first and later chosen Arya to play the character of Rudran.
 Bhavana was signed for the film after the success of Chithiram Pesuthadi, replacing Meera Jasmine.
 Ravi, director of Vignesh starrer Aacharya and Kannan, director of Raasaiyya, made their debuts as actors with this film.
 Rajendran, a fight master who earlier appeared in a small role in director Bala's previous film Pithamagan was selected to play main villain thus making his debut as full-fledged actor.
 The film also introduced 175 new faces to the screen in which most of them being physically challenged people.
 The film was consequently launched in June 2006 at Hotel Green Park, Chennai with P. L. Thenappan's Sri Rajalakshmi Films as producers.
 Arya grew his hair out for the film.